-The first thing you should do when working on search engine optimization is find a great keyword phrase for that page.
-You shouldn’t try to optimize your entire site to one keyword phrase – instead focus on writing pages for specific keywords and phrases.
+The first thing you should do when working on search engine optimization is finding a great keyword phrase for that page.
+You shouldn’t try to optimize your entire site to one keyword phrase; instead, focus on writing pages for specific keywords and phrases.

 Choose a phrase that is popular, but not too popular (HIGH PRIORITY)

-on the first or second page of the search engines, than from a super popular keyword that you only make it to page 50 of search engines.
+on the first or second page of search engines, rather than a super popular keyword that only gets you to page 50.

 Write an accessible site (HIGH PRIORITY)

 Accessible HTML is accessible to both search engine spiders and screen readers.
-The more accessible you make your pages, the easier it will be for search engines to read and rank your pages.
+The more accessible you make your pages, the easier it will be for search engines to read and rank them.